telerik/xamarin-forms-docs/controls/spreadprocessing/overview.md

 * Add the Telerik UI for Xamarin Nuget package following the instructions in [Telerik NuGet package server]({%slug telerik-nuget-server%}) topic.

 If you don't want to add the all Telerik.UI.for.Xamarin nuget package, you have the option to add a separate nuget package.
-For RadSpreadProcessing you have to install the *Telerik.Documents.Core* and *Telerik.Documents.Spreadsheet* nuget packages.
-The following nugets are required in order to be able to export to XLSX, XLS and PDF formats: *Telerik.Documents.Spreadsheet.FormatProviders.OpenXml*,*Telerik.Documents.Spreadsheet.FormatProviders.Xls*, *Telerik.Documents.Fixed*, *Telerik.Documents.Spreadsheet.FormatProviders.Pdf*, *Telerik.Zip*.
+For RadSpreadProcessing you have to install the *Telerik.Documents.Core* and *Telerik.UI.for.Xamarin.Documents.Spreadsheet* nuget packages.
+The following nugets are required in order to be able to export to XLSX, XLS and PDF formats: *Telerik.UI.for.Xamarin.Documents.Spreadsheet.FormatProviders.OpenXml*,*Telerik.UI.for.Xamarin.Documents.Spreadsheet.FormatProviders.Xls*, *Telerik.UI.for.Xamarin.Documents.Fixed*, *Telerik.UI.for.Xamarin.Documents.Spreadsheet.FormatProviders.Pdf*, *Telerik.UI.for.Xamarin.Zip*.

 * Add the references to Telerik assemblies manually, check the list below with the required assemblies for RadSpreadProcessing: